mudcube/jass/README.md

     `
 }

+// This is Stylus again:
 body
-    background: background // You can use Stylus variables.
+    background: background // You can reference Stylus variables.
-    color: ${foreground} // You can use Javascript variables.
+    color: ${foreground} // You can reference Javascript variables too!
 ```

 ### .styl output